 Harcharan joined Watsi on March 12th, 2013.
 Six years ago, Harcharan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Harcharan's most recent donation supported Oudom, a 33-year-old man from Cambodia, to fund a myringoplasty ear surgery so he can communicate clearly.
+Harcharan's most recent donation supported Sokhom, a working mother from Cambodia, for eye surgery to remove a pterygium and see clearly.

 Oudom is a 33-year-old man who works in a printing shop in Cambodia's capital city of Phnom Penh.
 He lives nearby with his retired parents.
 In his free time, Oudom enjoys playing chess and gardening.
 Five years ago, Oudom had an ear infection that caused the tympanic membrane, or the ear drum, in his left ear to perforate.
 Because of this, Oudom experiences tinnitus, ear discharge, and hearing loss.
 He cannot communicate clearly with others.
 Oudom traveled to visit our medical partner, Children's Surgical Centre (CSC), to receive treatment.
 On July 5tg, he will undergo a myringoplasty procedure in his left ear.
 During this procedure, surgeons will close the perforation.
 Now, Oudom needs $464 to fund this procedure, which covers medications, supplies, and inpatient care.
 Oudom shared, "I hope the discharge will finally stop and my hearing can improve."